ilucin/jquery-http/Readme.md

   console.log('We got mocked data here:', response);
 });

-// This example will load content of /data/mock/user.json into the response if isMockMode === true
+// This will load content of /data/mock/user.json into the response
 ```

 This also works for POST, PATCH, PUT and DELETE requests (library is always forcing GET in mock mode).